uzobola/eks-kubernetes-cicd-platform/docs/observability.md

 It is not exposed with a public load balancer.

-Access is performed locally through:
+Access is performed locally through port-forward (with the project AWS/kubeconfig identity as documented in Installation):

 ```bash
 kubectl -n monitoring port-forward \